 There are a lot of arguments on both sides of DST, but it’s unlikely to change any time soon.

 Your only option right now is to make the best of it.

 “Daylight saving time change could provide a wonderful opportunity to make sleep a priority,” said Walia, “and set up routines, in terms of sleep-wake cycle and just getting into nice habits.”

 According to the

-Walia said you can take simple steps to set up good sleep habits, such as going to sleep and waking up at the same time each day — on weekdays and weekends.
+Walia said you could take simple steps to set up good sleep habits, such as going to sleep and waking up at the same time each day — on weekdays and weekends.

 Exercising at the same time each day — preferably a few hours before nighttime — can also keep your body’s internal clock on schedule.

-If you head into the time change with good sleep habits, you may have an easier time with the transition.
+If you head into the time change with good sleep habits, you may have an easier transition.

 But if you didn’t, you can use the groggy feeling as a reminder to clean up your sleep hygiene.